Texas A&M University Class of 2014

 Amateur Radio.
 I went on the air as KG5LYE for the first time as a technician class operator in March 2016 and got my general class later that year.
 I achieved my Amateur Extra class license in November 2018.
 I enjoy tinkering with antennas and offering support when other communications fail.

 Languages.
 I am familiar with a few useful and some not-so-useful languages.
 Each language is different in how it communicates ideas, but there are a lot of similarities.
-By looking at other languages, I hope to increase my ability to communicate effectively and to learn more about how the human brain processes ideas.
+By looking at other languages, I hope to increase my ability to communicate effectively and to contemplate how people form and process ideas.

 Codes and Alphabets.
 In elementary school, I enjoyed “cracking” the fictional codes and alphabets in books like Artemis Fowl, The Hobbit, The Lord of the Rings, etc. and learning new ones from Omniglot.
 I still enjoy this today.